bvankat/nebrasketball/bracket-notes.md

 # Bracketology calculations, reminders and helpers

-A collection of links and notes to demystify the NCAA basketball tournament selection process.
+A collection of links and notes to demystify the NCAA basketball tournament selection committee decisions.
 These ideas help form the algorithm for the [Nebrasketball NCAA Tournament Odds Machine](https://nebrasketball.info).
-Email bvankat [ at ] gmail with additions and corrections.
+Email bvankat [ at ] gmail with additions, corrections and feedback.

 ## Notes